jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/Examples/Medications/MedicationList-Outpatient/Example-DataStandardsWales-List-Medications-Outpatient.page.md

 This example medication list is provided as part of a patient journey scenario, which is described {{pagelink:Home/Guidance/Medications/Index.page.md, text:here}}.
 The list references the following example resources:
 * Subject, source and context:
-  * {{pagelink:Example-DataStandardsWales-Patient-PeterPiper, text:Patient - Peter Piper}}
+  * {{pagelink:Example-DataStandardsWales-Patient-PeterPiper, text:Example Patient - Peter Piper}}
 * Medication statements:
-  * {{pagelink:Home/FHIR-Assets/Profiles-and-Extensions/Profiles/Examples/Medications/MedicationList-Outpatient/Example-DataStandardsWales-MedicationStatement-Enbrel-Outpatient.page.md, text:Enbrel}}
+  * {{pagelink:Example-DataStandardsWales-MedicationStatement-Enbrel-Outpatient, text:Example MedicationStatement - Outpatient - Enbrel}}

 Below is an example of the above medication statements combined into a medication list: